FRC-Fundamentals of Rheumatology Course

 Target Audience

-The course was created for registered nurses, nurse practitioners, occupational therapists, office staff, physical therapists, pharmacists, physician assistants, primary care physicians, psychologists, research associates, social workers, and students who have been working in rheumatology for less than two years.
+The course was created for professionals looking to expand their understanding of interdisciplinary rheumatology care.
+This includes registered nurses, occupational therapists, office staff, physical therapists, pharmacists, psychologists, research associates, social workers, other rheumatology professionals, and students who have been working in rheumatology for less than two years.
+More experienced professionals might also find this Fundamentals of Rheumatology Course a helpful review.

 Learning Objectives